Clothbound - Case Study

-The partnership between Clothbound and Cantina had an unique start.
-Instead of the traditional project scope and deliverables, we choose to interact with Clothbound on a much simpler level.
+The partnership between Clothbound and Cantina had a unique start.
+Instead of the traditional project scope and deliverables, we choose to interact with Clothbound on a much more straightforward level.
 In the fall of 2012, we sat down with the founders and talked about their dream for the company.
 As talks grew, so did the trust.

 By late 2015, Clothbound was ready to have Cantina design the initial engagement to test market value.
 Clothbound was smart to start small.
 It allowed them to identify risk areas and conduct experiments on key assumptions without consuming a lot of resources.
 This step would later help clarify and direct product changes.
 Using a web-based prototype, we helped Clothbound test the following:

 - Posting will save time in finding qualified candidates

 - Swiping will make searching for a job faster